 There is nothing like a bit of fried cheese for a starter: a very popular appetizer among Greeks.
 It is quite salty but there is a special variation which consists of a drizzle of honey and a sprinkle of sesame seeds over the cheese combining the sweet and salty flavors perfectly.

 Stuffed wine leaves (dolmades) - credits: A_Lein/Shutterstock.com

 A dish heavily influenced by the occupation of the East, dolmades are stuffed vine leaves, filled with rice and herbs, usually marinated in lemon juice and served cold.
 They are tasty as they are addictive - you will find yourself wanting to order seconds!

 Traditional Greek eggplant spread (Melitzanosalata) - credits: Cesarz/Shutterstock.com

 Another quintessentially Greek dip to add to your order is the aubergine salad dip, potent with the aromatic flavors of the Greek soil.
 Like many Greek foods, this is a super healthy and vegan-friendly addition to your table, while it is usually seasoned with lots of Greek herbs.

 Horta - credits: Orlio/Shutterstock.com

 It may seem boring to just order a plate of greens, but don’t judge a book by its cover!
-The seasonal greens, or in Greek Horta are so dense in texture and flavor that it feels like a meal in itself.
-The slight bitterness is perfectly contrasted with lots of lemon juice that will accompany your plate - you will feel as if you are detoxing your body as these seasonal greens are no doubt a superfood!
+The seasonal greens -or in Greek, Horta-, are so dense in texture and flavor that it feels like a meal in itself.
+The slight bitterness is perfectly contrasted with lots of lemon juice.
+If you're up for detoxing your body these seasonal greens are for you!

-This list is just scraping the surface of all of the amazing vegetarian variations that you can find in this beautiful country.
-You can be sure that you will never be short of mouth-watering food options on your trip to Greece - so do come hungry and join one of our culinary Greece tours!
+This list is just scraping the surface of all of the amazing vegetarian dishes you can find in our beautiful country.
+You can be sure that you will never be short of mouth-watering food options during your trip to Greece; come hungry and join our culinary Greece tours!